magento/merchdocs/src/recommendations/overview.md

 Product recommendations are a powerful marketing tool you can use to increase conversions, boost revenue, and stimulate shopper engagement.
 Adobe Commerce product recommendations are powered by [Adobe Sensei](https://www.adobe.com/sensei.html), which uses artificial intelligence and machine-learning algorithms to perform a deep analysis of aggregated visitor data.
 This data, when combined with your Adobe Commerce catalog, results in a highly engaging, relevant, and personalized experience.

-{:.bs-callout-tip}
-To learn more about this powerful tool and how it can give you the insight and control you need to create the best experience for your buyers, see the [Product Recommendations User Guide](https://experienceleague.adobe.com/docs/commerce-merchant-services/product-recommendations/guide-overview.html).

 {:.bs-callout-info}
 If your storefront is implemented using PWA Studio, refer to the [PWA documentation](https://developer.adobe.com/commerce/pwa-studio/integrations/product-recommendations/).
 If you use a custom frontend technology such as React or Vue JS, learn how to [integrate]({% link recommendations/headless.md %}) Product Recommendations into your headless storefront.